FBI tested by attacks, politically explosive investigations - NewsBreak

 FBI tested by attacks, politically explosive investigations

-WASHINGTON (AP) — Three days after federal agents searched former President Donald Trump’s Florida home for classified documents, FBI Director Christopher Wray emailed bureau workers urging them to tune out criticism from those who “don’t know what we know and don’t see what we see.”
+WASHINGTON (AP) — Three days after federal agents searched former President Donald Trump’s Florida home for classified documents, FBI Director Christopher Wray emailed his workforce urging them to tune out criticism from those who “don’t know what we know and don’t see what we see.”

 The work was done by the book, the director wrote in his Aug.
 11 email.
 “We don’t cut corners.
 We don’t play favorites.”

-The internal message was an acknowledgment of the unprecedented nature of the search and the subsequent pummeling the FBI had endured from Trump and his supporters.
-It also was a recognition that the FBI was navigating a moment so fraught that the normally taciturn Wray felt compelled to address employees about the ramifications of the investigation.

 The pressures on Wray and the FBI have grown since then and are only likely to intensify.
 In its long history, the FBI has rarely been at the center of so many politically sensitive investigations.
-Agents are simultaneously examining the retention of classified documents by Trump and President Joe Biden.
-They also are scrutinizing efforts by Trump and his allies to overturn the 2020 election before the Jan.
+Agents are simultaneously examining the retention of classified documents by Trump and President Joe Biden .
+And they’re scrutinizing efforts by Trump and his allies to overturn the 2020 election ahead of the Jan.
 6, 2021, storming of the U.S. Capitol.

-The inquiries, overseen by Justice Department special counsels, are unfolding in a hyperpartisan environment as the 2024 presidential election nears and as Congress conducts its own investigations of the FBI.
-All the while, the bureau has been subjected to regular attacks from Trump, his supporters and influential right-wing pundits, with the former president saying FBI “misfits” are less credible than Russian President Vladimir Putin.

-In an interview with The Associated Press this week, Wray acknowledged the FBI was enduring tough times.
-But he played down the impact the “noise” had on day-to-day work, insisting the opinions he most valued were those of “the people we do the work for and those we do the work with.”

 For Wray, the turbulence is more a continuation of a recent trend than something new.

-Wray ignored the verbal assaults, adhering to a “keep calm and tackle hard” mantra that he has repeatedly conveyed to agents but that can seem incongruous with a climate that is decidedly not calm.
-His approach did not change as the FBI initiated investigations involving the current and former presidents.

-“We’re not well-served by wading into the fray, taking the bait and responding to every breathless allegation,” Wray told the AP.
-“So we will continue to push back and correct the record when we appropriately can.
-But as long as I’m director, we’re going to follow the FBI’s long history and tradition of letting our work do the talking.”

-The AP talked to about two dozen current and former FBI officials for this story.
+The AP spoke to about two dozen current and former FBI officials for this story.
 Most spoke on the condition of anonymity because they were not authorized to discuss FBI matters publicly.
-Many of those interviewed said they were distressed to see the FBI entangled in politics, lamenting not only the barrage of attacks the bureau faces but also Justice Department policies and actions, such as a memo directing the FBI to address threatening rhetoric at school board meetings, that they believe have injected the FBI into the partisan fray and invited criticism.
+Many of those interviewed said they were distressed to see the FBI entangled in politics, lamenting not only the barrage of attacks the bureau faces but also Justice Department policies and actions, like a memo directing the FBI to address threatening rhetoric at school board meetings , that they believe have injected the bureau into the partisan fray and invited criticism.

-Some who are personally supportive of Wray and respect his approach to the job contend he and the FBI could more forcefully punch back against false narratives and do better in explaining its work and decision-making to the public.
-That is a complicated calculus for the FBI given that Comey was widely criticized for public statements about the Hillary Clinton email investigation, an experience that is a cautionary tale for the more circumspect Wray.

 Greg Brower, who worked with Comey and Wray when he was the FBI’s top liaison to Congress, said he believes Wray strives to do what's right without regard to pressure and was unlikely to adapt his style to satisfy critics.
 Though not inclined to second-guess Wray, he said it could be argued that Wray's “conventional” style should be modified for unconventional times and that aggressive pushback was needed to prevent false narratives from taking hold.